wackyjoker/Wacket/README.md

 A Test Project Re-Building React from Scrach

-A Project that is Inspired by Diact [Go to the Support Web Site](https://github.com/pomber/didact)
+A Project that is Instructed and Inspired by Diact [Go to the Support Web Site](https://github.com/pomber/didact)